Peterborough RUFC

 Peterborough Rugby Club is an English rugby union team based in the city of Peterborough.
-The club runs two senior men's sides, an under-18 team, a senior ladies' team and under-18 girls' team and a full set of junior teams including under-16, 14 and 12 girls teams.
+The club runs two senior men's sides, an under-18 team, a senior ladies' team and under-18 girls' team, and a full set of junior teams including under-16, 14 and 12 girls teams.
 The first XV currently plays in Regional 2 East Midlands – a level six league in the English rugby union system.

-Three men who started their rugby at the club - Ron Jacobs, Mike Berridge and Harry Wells - went on to play for England.
+Three men who started their rugby at the club – Ron Jacobs, Mike Berridge and Harry Wells – went on to play for England.
 Other former players include internationals who have been capped by Scotland, Lithuania, Germany and Zimbabwe.

 Numerous other internationals have played against the club, along with an Olympic sprint medallist, a British heavyweight boxing champion, several cricket internationals and even a Lord of the Realm.

 Former club players include a chief constable, a ground-breaking scientist, the father-in-law of a soccer Premier League club's chairman, and a man who took over the running of Rudyard Kipling's country estate.
-A judge, and a man who he sentenced, even played alongside each other in the same team.
+A judge and a man who he sentenced, even played alongside each other in the same team.

-It is amazing how much life has changed in the hundred years since Peterborough Rugby Club was founded.
-At the time, the country was just a few months into its first ever Labour government and the concept of the NHS hadn't even been considered.
-There were no fridges, no television (let alone internet), only one car between every 1,500 people and only one in every 35 homes had a telephone.
-Peterborough was still in Northamptonshire, the city's hospital was still in the building that is now the museum, weekly markets were held in what was later called Cathedral Square where the Guildhall housed the town council, and Fletton United soccer club had only adopted the name Peterborough a year earlier.
-The likes of Orton Longueville, Paston and Werrington were villages, well outside the city, whose population was around 35,500, just 16% of today's figure.